 Tag Archives: insomnia

-Advice about how to improve sleep is an everyday part of any Wholistic Health practice, and I’m used to delivering.
-But, today I am suffering the effects of a wakeful night after not ‘Walking My Talk’.
-Last night I sat up on the computer until well after midnight when the cold finally drove me to bed, only to then wake repeatedly throughout the night.
+Giving advice for improved sleep is a normal part of any Wholistic Health practice, and I’m used to delivering.
+But today I am suffering the effects of a wakeful night after not ‘Walking My Talk’.
+Last night I sat up on the computer until well after midnight when the cold finally drove me to bed, only to then wake repeatedly through the night.

 Sleep is so important, especially now as the days have shortened and we approach winter.
 Sufficient sleep allows our body to recover from the day and leads to improved brain function and memory.